Ziebart and the Future of Total Vehicle Protection Products and Services

-Roger Waindle, a recognized expert in the field of corrosion studies, buys the now prosperous business and renames it Ziebart Process Corporation.
-His plans call for further expansion of the franchise network, refinement of the rustproofing sealant, and securing accounts in the fleet industry.
+Roger Waindle, a recognized expert in the field of corrosion studies, buys out George Krausmann’s interest in Auto Body Rustproofing, Inc. His plans call for the expansion of a franchise network, refinement of the rustproofing sealant and securing accounts in the fleet industry.

-With the sealant perfected, Ziebart and partners Rudy Herman and Joe Selagi (who later sells his interest to George Krausmann) decide to open their first rustproofing shop in the Detroit area.
-Consumers at first think the product is a hoax, but are soon convinced of its integrity as advertising and word of mouth keep the appointment calendar filled for weeks in advance.
-To keep up with the demand, 18 franchises offering the service including one in Windsor, Canada, are opened.
+With rustproofing sealant perfected and patented tools developed, Kurt Ziebart and partners Rudy Herman and Joe Selagi (who later sells his interest to George Krausmann) set up a new company called Auto Rustproofing Company.
+They open the first rustproofing shop at 14700 Harper Avenue in Detroit, MI.
+Consumers at first think the product is a hoax, but are soon convinced of its integrity as advertising and word of mouth keep the company’s appointment calendar filled for weeks in advance.

 Kurt Ziebart arrives in Detroit from Germany.
-He is penniless and has to borrow $18 from his uncle in order to retrieve his bags from the train depot.
-Soon, Ziebart lands a job as a mechanic at a local automobile dealership.
+He is penniless and has to borrow $18.00 from his uncle in order to retrieve his bags from the train depot.
+Shortly after, Ziebart lands a job as a mechanic at a local automobile dealership.
 Later that year he is employed in a collision shop owned by Rudy Herman.
 Herman would later become a partner in Ziebart's rustproofing venture.